rabser/moodle-auth_googleoauth2/README.md

 and then send me a pull request, thanks :))

 ### Use the table access token (for devs)
-In order to use to store the access token you must set the config with: set_config('saveaccesstoken', 1, 'auth/googleoauth2');
+In order to store the user access tokens, you must set the config with: set_config('saveaccesstoken', 1, 'auth/googleoauth2');

+Then you can use them in your own plugin.
+The Oauth2 plugin also trigger an event on login.
+You can retrieve the access token from it too.

 ### Composer (for devs)
-I deliver the entire vendor content in the repository (so don't run composer).
-It makes it for me easy to download the zip file from Github and then to upload it straight away in Moodle.org.
-Moodle.org is not able to create a package from Github (with vendor libs) yet.
+The plugin includes the 'vendor' folder (so don't need to run composer).

+If you do any change related to composer, here is what need to be done:
+1. Install composer.phar: curl -sS https://getcomposer.org/installer | php
+2. Install the 'vendor' folder: php composer.phar install
+3. apply the changes listed in VENDOR CHANGES.md

+PS: if you need to know more about composer, you can read [Composer Namespaces in 5 Minutes](https://jtreminio.com/2012/10/composer-namespaces-in-5-minutes/)

 ### Continueous integration, tracker...
 [![Build Status](https://api.shippable.com/projects/546da22ad46935d5fbbe1761/badge?branchName=master)](https://app.shippable.com/projects/546da22ad46935d5fbbe1761/builds/latest)